-The Company's condensed consolidated financial statements are prepared in accordance with GAAP including the assumption of a going concern basis, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-However, as shown in the accompanying condensed consolidated financial statements, the Company has sustained substantial losses from operations since inception and had a deficiency in working capital of approximately \$2.2 million and \$3.5 million at September 30, 2020 and December 31, 2019.
-The Company had a net loss of approximately \$5.2 million and \$5.0 million at September 30, 2020 and 2019, respectively, and used cash in operations of approximately \$4.0 million and \$2.8 million at September 30, 2020 and 2019, respectively.
+The Company had working capital of approximately \$11.7 million and a deficiency in working capital of \$1.2 million at March 31, 2021 and December 31, 2020, respectively.
+The Company had a net loss of approximately \$2.0 million for the three months ended March 31, 2021, and used cash in operations of approximately \$1.7 million at March 31, 2021.
 The Company expects to continue to incur significant expenditures to develop and expand its owned and managed outpatient medical clinics.